 Session Authentication

-For the Console UI, authentication uses Clerk session cookies.
-The X-Workspace-ID header is still required:
+For the Console UI, authentication uses Clerk session cookies with an X-Org-ID header:

-Session authentication validates that the user is a member of the organization that owns the workspace.
+Session authentication validates that the user is a member of the specified organization.

 Getting Your API Key